nl-design-system/rvo/README.md

 4. `cd rvo`
 5. `git checkout master` to switch to the main master branch, if you previously worked in this repository.
 6. `git pull` to get to the latest version of the master branch
-7. `npm install` to download and install all the dependencies
+7. `pnpm install` to download and install all the dependencies

 ### Run Docusaurus on your computer

 1. Open Terminal
 2. Ensure your current directory is `rvo`
-3. Run `npm install` to ensure the latest and greatest of all dependencies
+3. Run `pnpm install` to ensure the latest and greatest of all dependencies
-4. Run `npm run docs`
+4. Run `pnpm run docs`
 5. The local version of docusaurus will be running on `localhost:3000/rvo`
 6. Press `Control+C` in your terminal to stop Docusaurus